Undergraduate and Graduate Studies in Writing

-The Department of Writing, Linguistics, and Creative Process offers three options within the Bachelor of Arts in Professional Writing: Creative Writing, Journalism and Public Relations, and Business and Technical Writing.
-The department also offers four minors: Professional Writing, Journalism, Broadcast Journalism, and Creative Writing, with a new minor in Sports Media on the way.
-The department’s Master of Fine Arts in Creative and Professional Writing was the nation’s first MFA program to include professional writing in its curriculum and was the first low-residency program in the state of Connecticut.
+The Writing Program is part of the Department of Writing and Literature and offers three options within the Bachelor of Arts in Professional Writing: Creative Writing, Journalism and Public Relations, and Business and Technical Writing.
+The department also offers five minors: Professional Writing, Journalism, Broadcast Journalism, Creative Writing, and the new minor in Sports Media.
+The department’s Master of Fine Arts in Creative and Professional Writing was the nation’s first MFA program to include professional writing in its curriculum and was the first low-residency program in the state of Connecticut, now offering residencies in Dublin, at the Highlights Foundation, and in Danbury.

 High-Profile Guest Writers